Preservation Island: History

 In 2016, using a previously unknown Saccharomyces strain of yeast isolated from a beer bottle recovered from the wreck of Sydney Cove wreck, a beer called Preservation Ale, similar to Trappist Ale, has been brewed in name of the island.

 Flora and fauna

 Nearly two centuries of grazing livestock, as well as frequent fires and consequent wind erosion, have severely modified the natural plant communities.
 The northern section of the island is infested with African boxthorn, with much of the rest covered by Poa and Stipa grassland.

 Recorded breeding seabird and wader species include little penguin, short-tailed shearwater, Pacific gull and sooty oystercatcher.
 Brown quail also breed there.
 Land degradation by stock grazing has reduced numbers of burrowing seabirds.
-Reptiles present include the eastern blue-tongued lizard, tiger snake and white-lipped snake.
+Reptiles present include the blotched blue-tongued lizard, tiger snake and white-lipped snake.

 Other islands in the Preservation Group with breeding seabirds include the Night Island, the Preservation Islets, and the Rum Island.